PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

 \subsubsection{Creation of particles}

 In the Listing~\ref{lst:ex:create_particles}, the code used to generate the geometry is shown.
-Here we make use of simple functions to create various simple shapes provided in the \code{pysph.tools.geometry} module.
+Here we make use of some functions provided in the \code{pysph.tools.geometry} module to create a tank and a block of particles.
 These functions return NumPy~\cite{numpy-guide} arrays that define the particle positions.
-The \code{get_2d_block} function returns two NumPy arrays with the $x$ and $y$ coordinates of the particles in a two-dimensional block that represents the fluid particles for a given particle spacing \code{dx} and size.
 The \code{fluid} variable is a \code{ParticleArray} instance.
 The \code{get_particle_array_wcsph} method is merely a convenience that pre-defines several important default particle properties like the \code{x, y, z, u, v, w, p} which represent the position, velocity, and pressure.
-The property \code{h} is the smoothing length of the kernel and this parameter also determines the search radius for the nearest neighbor algorithm when finding neighbors.
+The property \code{h} is the smoothing length of the kernel and this parameter also determines the search radius for the NNPS when finding neighbors.
 It is important to note that all particle arrays should have a name that is a valid Python variable name.
 The \code{solid} particle array is also created similarly.
 The \code{pysph.tools.geometry} provides a few functions to create shapes used in standard benchmark problems in two and three dimensions.
-These include simple shapes like rectangles, circles, spheres, NACA 4 and 5 series airfoils, functions to transform the points, and a function to remove any overlapping particles between two particle arrays.
-If these are not sufficient, a user may create their own shapes as a cloud of points specified as NumPy arrays.
-Once the particle arrays are setup, they are returned from the \code{create_particles} method.
+The \code{geometry} module has just been shown here for illustration and one may create the particles in any other way as a collection of points specified as NumPy arrays.
+Once the particle arrays are setup, they are returned from the \code{create_particles} method as a list.
 A \code{ParticleArray} manages a collection of properties and these are accessible in the manner shown in the following example:

+Particle arrays allow us to operate on the entire collection of particles as a whole.
+This means that a property is something that has a potentially different value for each particle.
+One may add more properties using the \code{fluid.add_property()} method to the existing particle arrays.
+Each property illustrated in the code (\code{x, y, u, v}) has a single quantity per particle.
+For a vectorial or tensor quantities it is sometimes more convenient to associate 3 or 9 elements per particle as a single property.
+For these cases, particle arrays allow the specification of a ``stride''.
+Hence for a vector quantity the stride would be set to 3.
+The data is still stored as a one-dimensional array but the user could use the stride when accessing the appropriate values.